Dion-Krasniqi/calorie-tracker/README.md

 # calorie-tracker
-Calorie tracker with integrated AI nutrition recommender
+Calorie tracker with Django serving as backend and React Native as frontend